mzslezak/HDX-Data-Scientist-Test/README.md

 $ python code/ebola-datasets-list.py
 ```

 Either approach above will throw an error.
-That'll be the start of the test.
+Fix it.